 A landmark study by Yale University psychologists unraveled the subtleties of job discrimination resulting from stereotyping.
 The study showed that even when we think we’re reviewing a candidate for totally objective screening criteria like education or experience, a gut-level idea about who would traditionally fill a job often has actually influenced who we select.

 In the experiment, participants reviewed resumes that presented a male and female candidate for police chief.
-The resumes were actually identical with two alternating variables: whether the resume belonged to Michael or Michelle, and whether the candidate had more formal education or more experience.
+The resumes were actually identical with two alternating variables: whether the resume belonged to Michael or Michelle and whether the candidate had more formal education or more experience.
 Michael’s ratings consistently came out on top.
 When he was the resume without a college education, but more experience participants said they picked him for “having more street smarts,”; and they still picked Michael when Michelle had more experience, and Michael had gone to college, saying that Michelle wasn’t a good candidate due to lack of education.

 The good news is that the study also showed how to mitigate our predisposition for prejudice.
 Asking reviewers to establish screening criteria importance beforehand eliminated this shifting merits effect.
 With TalVista, resume reviewers are asked to “pre-commit” to which qualities are most important for job performance, helping eliminate the possibility that you will be swayed by other content in a particular candidate’s resume, such as their race, gender, or where they went to school.

 If you watched season three of “Mozart and the Jungle” you’ll recall New York Symphony candidates auditioning behind a white screen for the open oboe chair.
 In the 1970s, U.S. orchestras were only 5% female.
 As orchestras became aware of the concept of gender bias in their auditions, most started using a screen for auditions by the end of the 1980s.
 Today they are well above 30%, and researchers credit “the screen” with up to 55% of the increase in female new hires.